danyalassi/brick-hill-renderer/README.md

 # FauxGL OCI FaaS Renderer

+we replaced the entire renderer with brick hill's, so more to do :sob:

 ## Todo:
-- [x] Add CI testing and linting
-- [x] Replace vanilla FauxGL with the favor of BrickGL
-- [ ] Bundle it into one file
+- [ ] Find a way to add mesh in
-- [ ] Replace launch.bat with OCI serverless
+- [ ] Make an item loader